What Is Show Production

 How do I earn a show production degree?

 There are many opportunities for international students to work toward a show production degree in the US.
-Full Sail University, located just outside of Orlando, Florida, offers an undergraduate degree in show production as well as many other visual and performing art disciplines.
 You could experience the Lone Star State with University of Texas at Austin's recording technology major or spend time in the US capital city, Washington DC, at American University in their audio production and audio technology program.
 Additionally, while you are experiencing life in the US, try your hand at working with events and live productions somewhere like Walt Disney World, Disney Land or Six Flags.

 You don't have to be a music or theater major to get into the field.
 You could also consider studying business management, event planning or even communications.
 While you are working towards one of these broader degrees, you can get involved in extracurricular activities that will help you prepare for a career in show production.
 Volunteer to work backstage for one of the theater department's musicals, see what it takes to help run sound for the school's home football games, or seek out the journalism department for a gig with the morning news.